 Smartphone addiction is sometimes colloquially referred to as “nomophobia” which is basically the fear a person may have of being without their mobile phone.
 This fear can arise when the virtual relationships people are conducting over dating apps, on social networking, via text or on apps like WhatsApp, become more important than meeting people in real life.
 In such cases there’s often a focus on short-term relationships.

 Are you addicted to your device?
-Take The Smartphone Addiction Test.
+Take the Smartphone Addiction Test.

-Causes and effects of problem cell phone use
+Causes and effects of smartphone phone addiction

 A Frontiers in Psychiatry report run in 2016, suggests using the DSM-5 criteria to measure problematic smartphone use.
 DSM-5 is the 2013 update to the Diagnostic and Statistical Manual of Mental Disorders, the taxonomic and diagnostic tool published by the American Psychiatric Association.
 Using this criterion, the problem symptoms of cell phone use to watch out for include the following: